Overcoming Traditional No-Go Theorems: Quantum Advantage in Multiple Access Channels: Quantum Advantages

-So far we have established quantum advantages by providing examples of MACs that cannot be simulated using $1$-bit classical communication from each sender to the receiver, combined with arbitrary shared randomness across the sender-receiver divide (as shown in Proposition \ref{prop1}), and in certain cases even with global shared randomness (as shown in Propositions \ref{prop2} \& \ref{prop3}).
-Interestingly, we will now show that situations get changed if entanglement assistance is available to the c-bit channel. \begin{proposition} The MACs $\mathcal{N}^{2\Arrow{.15cm}1}_{PBR}$, $\mathcal{N}^{3\Arrow{.15cm}1}_{shift}$, and $\mathcal{N}^{2\Arrow{.15cm}1}_{m}$ can all be simulated using $1$-cbit communication from each sender to the receiver, provided each communication line is assisted by a two-qubit maximally entangled state. \end{proposition} The claim simply follows from the familiar `remote state preparation' protocol \cite{Lo2000,Pati2000,Bennett2001}, since in all the cases the encoding states are chosen from great circles of the Bloch sphere.
+In the next, we describe simulation of the aforesaid MACs with 1 c-bit channel from each of the senders to the receiver, provided the channels get assisted with entanglement. \begin{proposition} The MACs $\mathcal{N}^{2}_{PBR}$, $\mathcal{N}^{3}_{shift}$, and $\mathcal{N}^{2}_{m}$ can all be simulated using $1$-cbit communication from each sender to the receiver, provided each communication line is assisted by a two-qubit maximally entangled state. \end{proposition} The claim simply follows from the familiar `remote state preparation' protocol \cite{Lo2000,Pati2000,Bennett2001}, since in all the cases the encoding states are chosen from great circles of the Bloch sphere.
 The decoding step goes as that of the qubit based protocols.
 Proposition \ref{prop4} establishes nontrivial usage of quantum entanglement in network communication scenario.
-The results in \cite{Cubitt2010,Cubitt2011,Frenkel2022,Alimuddin2023} are worth mentioning at this point, which depict similar advantages of entanglement in point-to-point communication involving one sender and one receiver.